johndreamfuture/git-lab/README.md

 1. On Github, click on the Pull Requests tab.
 You should see pull requests from all team members.

 2. Review pull request
-3. As Git Master you will see the following (pic below)
+3. As Git Leader you will see the following (pic below)
-- (If you set things up correctly only the git master will be able to see the add your review option)
+- (If you set things up correctly only the git leader will be able to see the add your review option)

 # ![](assets/review_merge3.png)
 4. Click on add your review